 Tear gas, rubber bullets and stun guns all leave marks of their effects on flesh or the psyche.
 But individuals traumatized by sound will exhibit less external evidence that they have been attacked.
 Yet, as any viewer of science fiction films can attest, it seems plausible that exposure to high frequency energy could inhibit a person’s cognitive capacities.
 Most disturbing of all, the research done on a selection of Americans and Canadians in Havana confirmed at least some damage to the bones of the middle ear, and to the inner-ear canals that help an individual keep their balance.
 Several years ago Michael Hoffer, an otolaryngologist at the University of Miami, found these nearly immobilizing effects in some of the 50 embassy staffers, again suggesting the potential for near total incapacitation.

-What gives the latest report some credibility is the known history of Russian use of sonic devices.
+What gives the latest report some credibility is the known history of egregious Russian aggression.

 Skeptics who have since studied the Havana Embassy episode argue that there are reasons for doubt about claims of a sonic attack.
 Their most convincing argument is that ultra-high frequency waves do not easily penetrate buildings or dense materials.
 I haven’t read the latest report, but it is possible the radio waves they allege may have been in frequency ranges that could penetrate hard surfaces.
 The difference is in the length of the waves.
 Low frequency radio waves easily pass through solid materials, as any listener of AM radio can notice.
 Shorter waves such as those in the FM band are more easily blocked, which is one reason you may lose a station if you drive your car behind a mountain.
 This blocking also explains why a microwave oven is relatively safe if the door is properly closed.